MiMiC: A High-Performance Framework for Multiscale Molecular Dynamics Simulations: Upcoming Features and Client Programs

 \emph{Quantum ESPRESSO}\cite{Giannozzi2020} is an integrated and free suite of programs, distributed under GPL version 2.0 or later, designed for first-principles electronic structure calculations and materials modeling at the nanoscale.
-In recent years, it has been refactored and organized in multiple layers of codes\cite{Carnimeo2023}, consisting of loosely coupled modules and libraries, tailored to be independently extensible and maintainable.
-Recent versions are composed of a core computational layer for DFT simulations, based on PWs and pseudopotentials, containing a quantum-engine package to solve self-consistent KS equations for periodic systems (PWscf).
-To achieve high performance on different architectures, Quantum ESPRESSO features a layered, fine-tuneable parallelization scheme based on MPI and OpenMP, but also GPU support.
+In recent years, it has been refactored and reorganized in multiple layers of code\cite{Carnimeo2023}, consisting of loosely coupled modules and libraries, which are tailored to be independently extensible and maintainable.
+Recent versions consist of a core computational layer for DFT simulations based on PWs and pseudopotentials, containing a quantum-engine package to solve self-consistent KS equations for periodic systems (PWscf).
+To achieve high performance on different architectures, Quantum ESPRESSO features a layered, fine-tuneable parallelization scheme based on MPI and OpenMP, as well as GPU support.
 Porting to GPU has been achieved through CUDA Fortran and, to an increasing degree, directive-based programming models (OpenACC and OpenMP) for offloading to heterogeneous platforms, making it as architecture-agnostic as possible.
 The optimal combination of all available parallelism levels currently allows the Quantum ESPRESSO suite to achieve a substantial increase in performance and efficiency\cite{Carnimeo2023}.